jeslipriya/jeslipriya/README.md

-# 👋 Hi, I'm Jesli Priya
+# 👋 Hi, I'm Jesli K

 ## 💡 About Me
 I am a **Computer Science student** passionate about **web development, artificial intelligence, and software development**.
 I enjoy solving problems, building projects, and learning new technologies to enhance my skills.